5 Encouraging Trends in Addiction Treatment

 It would be fair to say that most of the news about addiction is bad.
 The overdose epidemic worsens daily, mental health overall is increasingly compromised of late, and the incidence of substance use disorder is on the rise everywhere we look.
 In short, it is high time for some good news.
 Fortunately, amongst all the bad, there are some encouraging trends in addiction treatment:

-1) Public Perception is Becoming More Positive
+1) Public Perception Is Becoming More Positive

 Addiction affects 1 in 3 households in the United States, and because of that more people are beginning to understand that addiction is not a moral failing, but a disease.
 There is an increased empathy amongst the public, which is leading to changing opinions on how to approach substance use disorders.